rosen-bridge/guard-service/.changeset/loud-bags-reflect.md

 'guard-service': patch
 ---

-Use extended-typeorm to prevent db transaction conflicts
+Use @rosen-bridge/extended-typeorm to prevent db transaction conflicts